mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/confluent-kafka/2.8.0-5.3.1/advanced/index.md

 ####  Functional Check

-It checks if the broker can send and receive messages from a client.
-Only the broker on which the health check is running will be checked as each broker will have its own health check.
+This method checks if the broker can send and receive messages from a client.
+Only the broker on which the health check is running will be checked, as each broker will have its own health check.
-The health checks produces a random message to a user configurable topic and then tries to consume the last produced message.
+The health check produces a random message to a user configurable topic and then tries to consume the last produced message.
-When [Kerberos](/mesosphere/dcos/services/confluent-kafka/latest/security/#authentication) and or [Transport Encryption](mesosphere/dcos/services/kafka/latest/security/#transport-encryption) is enabled the health check produces only a single random message to a topic and will attempt to consume that same first message of the topic at each health-check interval.
+When [Kerberos](/mesosphere/dcos/services/confluent-kafka/latest/security/#authentication) and/or [Transport Encryption](mesosphere/dcos/services/kafka/latest/security/#transport-encryption) is enabled, the health check produces only a single random message to a topic and will attempt to consume that same first message of the topic at each health-check interval.

 ```json
 {